Mathnerd314/stroscot/docs/Verification.rst

 The conversion to CNF uses properties of classical reasoning.
 In the intuitionistic case, every formula can be transformed into an equiprovable sequent :math:`\Gamma_i, \Gamma_f \vdash d` with :math:`d` an atom, :math:`\Gamma_f` made of flat clauses as in the :math:`C_i` above, and implication clauses :math:`(a \to b) \to c`.

 There are definitions of resolution for fragments of linear logic, and linear logic theorem provers.

+CFG
+===

+So, executing this model some amount of loops, we get a tree of executions.
+Going deeper in the tree extends the execution, and the tree branching is due to the nondeterministic choices at the beginning of each iteration of the loop.
+We can turn this tree into a graph by grouping nodes using an `equivalence relation <https://en.wikipedia.org/wiki/Equivalence_relation>`__ that determines if the behavior is the same for two executions.
+This forms the control flow graph that we need for verification.
+In particular we want to verify that observable behavior of the program is not affected by the choices of the scheduler, as defined by I/O. For example, equivalent executions must write the same files and the same contents to the files, but not necessarily in the same order.
+But really it is up to the user to decide, maybe writing in a different order is bad.